Crater Lake Bike Tour New!

 The Oxford Hotel

-Bend (2 nights) A luxury boutique hotel ideally located amid the shops, galleries, cafés and brewpubs of lively downtown Bend.
+Bend (2 nights) A luxury boutique hotel ideally located amid the shops, galleries, cafés and brewpubs of vibrant downtown Bend.

 Sisters (1 night) Soak up the elegant Western-style ambience at this lodge, nestled in beautiful surroundings and featuring a brewpub, athletic club and even a movie house. (pool, spa)